hans-mayer/blog/_posts/2015-12-29-ipv6-with-gnulinux.markdown

    Link-local IPv6-Address . . . . . : fe80::cc2b:5a5f:52a:1007%10(Preferred)
 </pre>

 Maybe you are not happy with this long addresses.
 Especially if you want connect remotely to this IPv6 client.
 In this case you need a DHCP server which updates DNS records.
+See [dhcp-with-ipv6]({% post_url 2015-12-31-dhcp-with-ipv6%})

 For IPv6 access to the Internet we are missing 2 aspects: